-I’m always on a hunt for two types of tools: 1. technology that can simplify or even automate part of my current job, or 2. technology that can give me possibilities that I don’t have today.
+I’m always on a hunt for two types of tools: 1. technology that can simplify or even automate part of my current job or 2. technology that can give me possibilities that I don’t have today.

 Everyone can learn data analysis

-Since I’m going to talk about tools for data, I just want to say that my background is not in statistics or engineering.
+Since I’m going to talk about tools for data, I want to say that my background is not in statistics or engineering.
 I do have some university credits in basic statistics, and I once knew how to perform a significance test in SPSS.
-But I’ve learned most of my marketing data skills by doing.
+However, I’ve learned most of my marketing data skills by doing.
 I started testing with small side projects, spending time with both MOOCs and tutorials online has been a pretty good way for me to learn.

 But I would also say that part of why I learned it all was that no one else around me knew how to do data analysis, so if I didn’t try to figure it out on my own, I wouldn’t have any quantitative insight at all.
 Not using the data I had access to in some way felt more stupid than to try to do some data analysis on my own.